easyrpa/openframework/examples/README.md

  - [Creating of new Excel file](excel/excel-file-creating)

  - [Reading data from given sheet](excel/sheet-data-reading)
-     * Read values of specific cells
-     * Read values of cell range
+    * Read as range of data
-     * Read the list of sheet table records
+    * Read as list of records

  - [Editing of existing Excel file](excel/excel-file-editing)
-     * Edit specific cells
+     * Edit cells
-     * Edit specific cell range
-     * Edit sheet table records
+     * Edit records

  - [Working with large Excel files](excel/working-with-large-files)
-     * Read sheet table records
+     * Read records
-     * Edit sheet table records
+     * Edit records

  - [Copying of sheet from one Excel file to another](excel/sheets-copying)